Combine SEO and UX for More Profitable E-Commerce Product Pages

 Social proof (for example, reviews) help to educate and overcome user objections, gives you free insight into how users feel and talk about your products, and helps with search engine visibility.

 A clear structure and hierarchy (including a proper URL structure, breadcrumbs, H tags, alt tags) help users understand where they are within the site and where they could go.
 It also makes it easier for search engines to index the website properly and will enhance SEO.

 The bottom line: your user experience research and SEO teams should be working collaboratively to ensure your product pages are more profitable.

 Wondering how your product pages measure up?
-A user experience audit shows your team where your user experience is lacking and provides actionable recommendations on how to improve it.
+Through our process of “observe, measure, improve,” we show your team where your user experience is lacking and provides actionable recommendations on how to improve it.
 Most importantly, we'll create a plan to measure and optimize the user experience moving forward.
 Have questions?
 Send us a note.